This is my go-to recipe for any aioli or mayonnaise, and it’s incredibly easy to prepare.

-- Place the garlic, egg yolks, lemon juice, water, salt, and mustard in a small food processor (or a blender) and process until well blended.
+- Place the egg yolks, lemon juice, water, salt, and mustard in a small food processor (or a blender) and process until well blended.

 - Depending on the size of your blender, you may need to double or even triple this recipe for it to properly mix, or try making it using the “old school” method, below.

 - The quality of the lemon juice can significantly affect the flavor of the aioli.
 If your lemon juice is sharply sour, or if you use pasteurized lemon juice, add ⅛ teaspoon of sugar to help balance the flavor.

 - A note about olive oil and blenders: olive oil will become bitter when it is mechanically agitated in a blender or food processor.
 The solution is to use neutral-flavored oil like canola oil and a little bit of olive oil.